 - For reasons of security, preservation of the Collection, and the well being of other readers, we reserve the right to withdraw Collection-use privileges at any time.

 - The use of pens, highlighters, markers, or post-it notes is strictly prohibited in the reading room.
 The archivist will supply pencils and paper if needed.

-- Researchers are required to consult digital editions, including national databases as available, unless it is determined that there is compelling reason to consult the originals.
+- Researchers are required to consult digital editions, including national databases as available, unless it is determined that there is a compelling reason to consult the originals.